What We’re Looking For

 - Expressed interest in the college or personal interview (interviews are optional, not required).

 The committee weighs all of these factors to make a prediction about an applicant’s potential for academic success at Lewis & Clark.
 We want to make sure that any student who has the opportunity to enroll at the college will have the tools they need to flourish in and enjoy our academic program.

 The committee also looks for students who will contribute to our community – as musicians, leaders, athletes, or community service participants, just to name a few – while they are succeeding academically.
 Learn more about our Review Process here.

 Personal Interviews may be most helpful for students who have a circumstance best explained in a personal conversation, or who have specific questions.
 Interviews may take place on campus or as admissions staff travel around the country.

-You can get a good idea of where you might fit in “by the numbers” by comparing your own performance with our admitted student profile on the Facts & Figures page.
+You can get a good idea of where you might fit in “by the numbers” by comparing your own performance with our admitted student profile on the Enrollment At A Glance page.